jimmyff/jimmyff-website/content/gallery/2024-10-31-inktober-landmark/index.md

 ---

-This wraps up another year of Inktober!
+Pheeeeew! ...So this wraps up another year of [Inktober](/inktober/)!
 This year was a bit of a struggle as I have so much going on with work and personal life but I managed to do it.
 I felt like I got in to my stride and started really enjoying the last week or so.
-I might continue doing the odd #Inktober52 prompts (one per week), to keep up the routine and continue creating assets for Ultimate Quest.
+I might continue doing the odd #Inktober52 prompts (one per week), to keep up the routine and continue creating assets for my passion project [Ultimate Quest](/projects/quest/)!